openSUSE:Travel Support Program

 * After the event, you have 2 weeks to send the appropriate receipts for tickets and lodging. if they are not in English or the receipt has a lot of information, please clearly mark the total and the purpose.
 Receipts sent after this date will not be reimbursed.

 * Allow us some time for the reimbursement, sending money around the world can take some time.
 We strive to reimburse everybody within 40 days after receiving the receipts.
+Payments will come toward the end of the month.
 Reimbursement methods (check, bank or wire transfer) may vary from country to country.

 * If you don't get a positive answer, this may be due to one or several reasons, for example no money left, not enough information given, relevance of the event to openSUSE, other openSUSE people planning to attend the same event/conference, ...